Smart Budgeting Tips for Modern College Students: Master Your Finances

 Your student ID is basically a golden ticket.
 If you aren't using your .edu email address to snag discounts, you’re essentially leaving free money on the table.
 A solid student discount guide starts with the basics: software (Adobe/Microsoft), streaming (Spotify/Hulu), and even retail brands.

 But don't stop at shopping.
-Your tuition already pays for a mountain of resources:
+Your tuition already pays for plenty of resources:

 Checklist of popular student discount categories